JEE Main 2026 Student Reactions (Paper 1) - Shift 1, 2 Review, Feedback

 JEE Main 2024 Student Reactions

 Candidates can check the student reactions for JEE Main in both sessions for all the shifts from here.
-JEE Main student reactions include the review of students related to the overall difficulty level of the exam, section-wise difficulty level, topics asked, etc. Careers360 team will provide a complete coverage of all JEE Main 2024 sessions and all the student reactions, reviews, and responses will be updated here.
+JEE Main student reactions include the review of students related to the overall difficulty level of the exam, section-wise difficulty level, and topics asked in 2024.

 JEE Main 2024 April 5 - Students Reactions